Skip to main content

 To remove a secret run

-In order for secrets to be injected into your app at runtime, they’ll need to be referenced in the secrets_env section of the Manifest.
+In order for secrets to be injected into your app at runtime, they’ll need to be referenced in the secrets section of the manifest.
 This allows you to reference different secrets for different iterations of your app, without deleting previous versions allowing safe roll forwards and roll backs.
-Example:

 name: "my_app"